kimyliv/monte-carlo-sim/README.md

 The latter program together with the file Postprocessing_criticalexponents.m is used to find the critical temperature and critical exponents for the XY model.

-The data found in the respiratory can be viszualied with the Postprocessing files.
+The data found in the respiratory can be visualised with the Postprocessing files.
 The data was used to create the graphs for the Monte Carlo conference poster found in the Conference_poster folder.